 Here’s a super quick fix.

-Note: This tutorial is presented using Photoshop CS6 however the steps should be the same for other versions of Photoshop or Photoshop Elements.
+Note: This tutorial is presented using Photoshop however the steps should be similar in Photoshop Elements.

 I sometimes end up with dark photos when I take product shots indoors and I haven’t set up the lighting properly, and this fabric box is a good example because the image is very dark and shadowy.